 I was taught from the very beginning that embroidery is an art form and as a young man becoming a “Puncher” (now known as digitizing) was the equivalent of an artist sitting before a canvas.
 I really try to avoid debates with people who argue if “digitizing is a real artform”.
 You’re listening to a man whose entire life, and 5 generations of his family’s lives, have been dedicated towards embroidery and refining these skills.

-- All that said, are some digitizing software programs better that others?… Most definitely!
+- All that said, are some digitizing software programs better than others?… Most definitely!

 - Will the key after purchasing the software be in finding a good teacher?… From personal experience, yes!

-- Will you need to be dedicated to the learning process and put in some time to become good?… What worth while endevour doesn’t require that?
+- Will you need to be dedicated to the learning process and put in some time to become good?… What worthwhile endeavor doesn’t require that?

 Put all these together, and I guarantee the positive results you get will give you a heart-felt passion for the art of creating your own designs.

 Now that’s where I come in.
 As one of the last 2 Schiffli Masters still alive & teaching in North America, it’s become my passion to pass down what I was taught by my mentor and assist you in creating an Embroidery Legacy of your own… one stitch at a time!